t0mc0llins/t0mc0llins/README.md

 I love building things and solving complex problems.

-I'm always keen to develop my skills and learn new skills, currently I'm working on improving my knowledge of TypeScript and GraphQL.
+I'm always keen to develop myself and learn new skills, currently I'm working on improving my knowledge of TypeScript and GraphQL.

 ## 🤖 Preferred technologies